Claudiu Keșerü: Cherno More Varna

+Retirement and executive career

+He retired at the end of the contract with Cherno More in December 2024.
+In January 2025 he became the new sporting director of Romanian Liga II club Bihor Oradea.

 International career

 On 11 October 2013, Keșerü made his full debut for Romania in a 4–0 win against Andorra, scoring the first goal of the match.

 He was selected in Romania's squad for UEFA Euro 2016, playing the full 90 minutes in the second group match against Switzerland.
 This was Keșerü's only appearance of the tournament, as his country finished bottom of the group.

-In 2019, he scored 5 goals in 3 games for Romania vs Sweden, Faroe islands and Norway.
+In 2019, Keșerü scored five goals in three games for Romania in matches against Sweden, the Faroe Islands and Norway counting for the UEFA Euro 2020 qualification.

 Personal life

-Keșerü is of partial Hungarian descent but doesn't speak the language.

-Keșerü has been married since 2012.
-On 22 December 2016, his spouse Laura Dorina gave birth to a son.
+Keșerü is of partial Hungarian descent, but cannot speak the language.
+He has been married since 2012, and in December 2016 his spouse Laura Dorina gave birth to a son.